mdangschat/ctc-asr/README.md

 The training progress can be monitored using Tensorboard.
 To start Tensorboard use `tensorboard --logdir <checkpoint_directory>`.
-By default it can then be viewed on [localhost:6006](http://localhost:6006).
+By default it can then be accessed via [localhost:6006](http://localhost:6006).

 ## Evaluation